scientific-python/blog.scientific-python.org/content/posts/networkx/nx_parallel/Contri_Phase_Outreachy/index.md

 ## After the Final Application

 I continued contributing to my PRs after submitting the proposal.
 I didn't know this, but you can keep adding new contributions to the projects on the Outreachy website even a few days after the final proposal deadline.
-And I also discovered these [blogs by @20kavishs](https://github.com/20kavishs/GSOCBlogNetworkX/blob/main/index.md) (the person working on nx-parallel before me).
+And I also discovered these [blogs](https://github.com/20kavishs/GSOCBlogNetworkX/blob/main/index.md) and the [GSoC final submission doc](https://docs.google.com/document/d/1aGnYhUlbT970HkipDZ4K7R4qqTtid29tmSFYT98hYyw/edit#heading=h.y43pkwhqzzp2) by [@20kavishs](https://github.com/20kavishs) (the person working on nx-parallel before me).
 They also gave some more context.
 After the results were announced, I wasn't feeling very... great.
 But, still, I sent an email to my mentor asking for feedback on my performance and how I could have been better.
 And, in the reply, I got to know that I wasn't selected because I wasn't eligible for Dec'23 cohort as I was a student at a university in the northern hemisphere.
 My mentor also informed me that they(NetworkX) might be interested in hiring me as an intern outside of Outreachy, but nothing for sure.
 So, it was a bit uncertain for a few days.
 However, I decided to keep on contributing because I felt like I was getting value out of it and learning something, and I didn't want to abandon my open PRs.
 And around one week later, I got an email from Mridul to discuss further about the NetworkX Internship.
 And, after some discussions, I filled out the Independent Contractor form, the W8-BEN form and signed the ICA with NumFOCUS (NetworkX's fiscal sponsor) to primarily work on nx-parallel, and NetworkX in general, starting 1st Jan'24.
 I was paid from NetworkX's CZI grant funds, and my primary mentors were [Dan Schult](https://github.com/dschult) and [Mridul Seth](https://github.com/MridulS).
 Yay!

 ## A few extra points/tips